Ruy Barbosa: Early life

 Rui Barbosa was born in Salvador, Bahia.
 He gave his first public speech for the abolition of slavery when he was 19.
 For the rest of his life he remained an uncompromising defender of civil liberties.
 Slavery in Brazil was finally abolished by the Lei Áurea ("Golden Law") in 1888.
-He was also one of the republicanist participants in the 1889 coup that overthrew the monarchy of Dom Pedro II, though in later years he would praise the late deposed monarch.
+He was also one of the republicanist participants in the 1889 coup to overthrow Dom Pedro II, though in later years he would praise the late deposed monarch.

 Part of Barbosa's legacy to history is that he authorised, as Minister of Finance on 14 December 1890, the destruction of most government records relating to slavery.
 The avowed reason for this destruction, which took several years to be enacted and was followed by his successors, was to erase the "stain" of slavery on Brazilian history.
-However, historians today agree that Barbosa aimed to prevent any possible indemnification of the former slave-owners for this liberation.
+However, historians today agree that Barbosa was actually aiming to prevent any possible indemnification of the former slave-owners for this liberation.
 Indeed, eleven days after the abolition of slavery, a law project was deposed at the Chamber, proposing some indemnification to the slave owners.